 When your dog suddenly becomes lethargic and wobbly, it can be terrifying.
 One moment they’re full of energy — the next, they can barely stand, stumble when walking, or seem weak and disoriented.

-We outline the common causes of sudden lethargy and wobbliness in dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of sudden lethargy and wobbliness in dogs.

 A sudden onset of lethargy and loss of balance in dogs is almost always a sign that something serious is going on.
 It can stem from inner ear problems, low blood sugar, poisoning, infections, neurological issues, or even heart-related conditions.